Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Radiation may be part of your treatment if you are having a stem cell transplant.
 In this case, radiation is given to most of your body over a short period of time.
 This is known as total body irradiation.

-For this treatment, a doctor called a radiation oncologist will create your treatment plan.
-The plan shows what kind of radiation you’ll have.
+For external radiation therapy, a doctor called a radiation oncologist will create your treatment plan.
+Planning (simulation) includes taking several measurements to find the correct angles for aiming the radiation.
+The plan shows what kind of radiation you’ll have, as well as the dose.
 It also shows how long the treatment will last.
 This doctor can also prepare you for how you may feel during and after the treatment.

-Before treatment, you may have imaging tests.
+During simulation, you likely will have imaging tests such as CT, MRI, or PET scans.
 These will take pictures of the inside of your body.
-This may include a CT scan.
 Imaging tests will help show where you need treatment.